 Benefits to You

-In addition, you’ll use Oracle SQL Developer as the main environment tool to develop these program units.
+Students are introduced to the utilization of some of the Oracle-supplied packages.
+Additionally students learn to use Dynamic SQL, understand design considerations when coding using PL/SQL, understand and influence the PL/SQL compiler, and manage dependencies.
+In this course, students learn and use Oracle SQL Developer as the main environment tool to develop these program units.
 SQL*Plus is introduced as optional tools.
-Demonstrations and hands-on practice reinforce the fundamental concepts you’ve learned throughout the course.
+Demonstrations and hands-on practice reinforce the fundamental concepts.

 - Database Administrators